netcosports/Astrolabe/README.md

 }
 ```

 Now your cell is able to be used in Astrolabe dataSource.
 Library has different types of sources for different purposes(explained below).
 So, your recycle container(UITableView or UICollectionView) can be configured with different types of sources.
-Foe example basic collection view source for static cells setup:
+For example basic collection view source for static cells setup:

 ```swift
 let containerView = CollectionView<CollectionViewSource>()